Hania El Hammamy: Biography

-El Hammamy initially pursued her interest in gymnastics but later began playing squash after being inspired by her brother Karim El Hammamy who is also a professional squash player.
+El Hammamy started playing squash at the age of seven, after being inspired by her brother Karim El Hammamy who is also a professional squash player.

-She also currently pursuing a degree in marketing at The American University in Cairo.
+She is also currently pursuing a degree in marketing at The American University in Cairo.

 Career

 El Hammamy lost to Satomi Watanabe in the quarterfinals of the girls under-13 final of the British Junior Open Squash 2012.
 She triumphed in the girls under-13 division of the British Junior Open Squash in 2013.
 She emerged as runners-up to Sivasangari Subramaniam in girls under-15 final at the British Junior Open Squash 2014.
 She took part in the 2015–16 PSA World Tour and became the second youngest squash player to attend the Professional Squash Association World Tour at the age of 14 just behind her compatriot Habiba Mohamed Ahmed Alymohmed.

 She defeated England's Fiona Moverley in the final of the Geneva Open in March 2015.
 She was unbeaten in the 2015 Geneva Open without losing a single game during the tournament.
 She eventually became the first player to have won a PSA tour title after being born in the 21st century.
 She emerged as the winner of the girls under-15 at the British Junior Open Squash 2015.
 She reached quarterfinals of the 2015 Women's World Junior Squash Championships before being knocked out by compatriot Habiba Mohamed.

-She reached semifinals at the 2016 Women's World Junior Squash Championships and was knocked out by Rowan Reda Araby from the tournament.
+She reached semifinals at the 2016 Women's World Junior Squash Championships and was knocked out by Rowan El Araby from the tournament.
 She also took part at the 2016 Women's World Open Squash Championship but lost to her compatriot Nour El Tayeb in the first round of the tournament.
 She won the under-17 title at the British Junior Open Squash 2016.
 She competed in the 2017 Women's World Junior Squash Championships as world no 1 seed and emerged as runners-up in the women's singles individual final to her rival Rowan Elaraby.
 She was also part of the team which emerged as champions at the 2017 Women's World Junior Team Squash Championships After defeating Malaysia 2-0 in the final.

 She rose to prominence after her stunning victory over eight time world champion Nicol David of Malaysia in the first round of the Windy City Open in 2018.
 She trailed Nicol David 2-0 but bounced back strongly to knock Nicol out from the competition.
 Hania's triumph was considered as a massive upset in squash arena as it marked Nicol's first defeat in the first round of a competitive World Series tournament in nearly 16 years.